-D. Technical Services

-D.1.
-Designation of Technical Services
+- D. Technical Services - D.1.
+Designation of Technical Services - D.1.1.

-- D.1.1.
 When a Contracting Party designates a Technical Service, the latter shall comply with the provisions of this document. - D.1.2.
 The Technical Services shall carry out themselves, or supervise, the tests required for approval or inspections specified in Regulations, except where alternative procedures are specifically permitted.
-They may not conduct tests or inspections for which they have not been duly designated.

-- D.1.3.
-The Technical Services shall fall into one or more of the four following categories of activities, depending on their field of competence: - (a) category A, Technical Services which carry out in their own facilities the tests referred to in Regulations; - (b) category B, Technical Services which supervise the tests referred in the Regulations; - (c) category C, Technical Services which assess and monitor on a regular basis the manufacturer's procedures for controlling conformity of production; - (d) category D, Technical Services which supervise or perform tests or inspections in the framework of the surveillance of conformity of production. - D.1.4.
+They may not conduct tests or inspections for which they have not been duly designated. - D.1.3.
+The Technical Services shall fall into one or more of the four following categories of activities, depending on their field of competence: - (a) category A, Technical Services which carry out in their own facilities the tests referred to in Regulations; - (b) category B, Technical Services which supervise the tests referred to in the Regulations, performed in the manufacturer's facilities or in the facilities of a third party; - (c) category C, Technical Services which assess and monitor on a regular basis the manufacturer's procedures for controlling conformity of production; - (d) category D, Technical Services which supervise or perform tests or inspections in the framework of the surveillance of conformity of production. - D.1.4.
 Technical Services shall demonstrate appropriate skills, specific technical knowledge and proven experience in the specific fields covered by Regulations.

-In addition, Technical Services shall comply with the standards listed in annex 1, which are relevant for the activities they carry out.
+In addition, Technical Services shall comply with, but not necessarily be approved/accredited in accordance with, the standards listed in Annex 1 which are relevant for the activities they carry out.

 - D.1.5.
-An Approval Authority may act as a Technical Service for one or more of the activities referred to in paragraph D.1.3. - D.1.6.
+An Approval Authority may act as a Technical Service for one or more of the activities referred to in paragraph D.1.3.
+Where an Approval Authority acting as a Technical Service has been appointed by national law of a Contracting Party and is funded by the latter, the provisions of this document or equivalent rules to the provisions in paragraphs D.1., D.2., D.3.4., E. and Annex 2 of this document shall be complied with.
+The equivalent rules shall guarantee the same level of performance and independence. - D.1.6.
 A manufacturer or its representative acting on his behalf may be designated as a Technical Service for category A activities, with regard to only those Regulations which make express provision for such a designation. - D.1.7.
 The entities referred to in paragraphs D.1.5. and D.1.6. shall comply with the provisions of paragraph D.1.